What Commissions and Fees Does My Broker Really Earn?

 Understanding How Your Insurance Broker Is Paid

-Knowing exactly how your insurance broker is being compensated for their services adds transparency to the process, which can lead to a more productive and open relationship to both party’s mutual benefit.
+Knowing exactly how your insurance broker is being compensated for their services adds transparency to the process, which can lead to a more productive and open relationship for both parties' mutual benefit.
 For smaller employers, you may often hear, “I get a fixed commission, it does not matter to me who you pick,” but that is only part of the story.

 Broker Compensation Overview

 Whether you’re evaluating potential brokers with which you’re considering working for the first time or whether you’ve had the same broker for years and are simply seeking more information, the easiest way to determine how your business insurance broker is being compensated is simply to ask, and know the right questions to ask.

 Because of disclosure requirements in many states, your broker is likely to be forthright about the potentially varying means by which they are compensated for their work.
 More importantly, any broker’s unwillingness or inability to provide a direct response to such a query ought to be a waving red flag.